runtimeverification/foundry-upgradeable-contracts-examples/README.md

 ---

-**DISCLAIMER:** The files in this repository are toy examples only meant to illustrate how Foundry works.
-They are not to be used in real-world cases.
+**DISCLAIMER:** The files in this repository are toy examples only meant to illustrate how upgradeable contracts work.
+The code is not intended to be used in production.
 Runtime Verification will not be held accountable should you do otherwise.